-Completed reference forms are required from at least five references.
-The confidential Fellow Reference Forms must be submitted through the OLC Awards Platform prior to August 1, 2016.
+Completed reference forms are required from three references.
+The confidential Fellow Reference Forms must be submitted through the OLC Awards Platform prior to July 31st, 2018.

 The selection of references is most important.
 To qualify as a reference, an individual should be personally acquainted with the candidate’s work and be able to comment incisively.
 Glowing generalities carry little weight and are discouraged.
 Where exceptional contributions are cited, corresponding references should be selected to support each area of achievement.